-If you are interested in getting involved with your Chapter or Lodge you can fill out the Tamegonit Lodge Interest Survey and email it Cortland Bolles at email@example.com, visit a Chapter Meeting, or talk with a member of the Lodge Executive Committee about getting involved in OA.
+If you are interested in getting involved with your Chapter or Lodge you can fill out the Tamegonit Lodge Interest Survey, visit a Chapter Meeting, or talk with a member of the Lodge Executive Committee about getting involved in OA.

 To become a member of the Order of the Arrow, you had to meet several requirements.
-They were: be approved by your Scoutmaster; camp 15 days and nights, with 6 of those days and 5 of those nights at long term or summer camp (but no more than 6 days); hold the First Class rank; be elected by the youth members of your unit; and finally, pass the Ordeal.
+They were: be approved by your Scoutmaster; camp 15 nights, with 5 of those nights at long term or summer camp (but no more than 5 nights); hold the First Class rank; be elected by the youth members of your unit; and finally, pass the Ordeal.

 The Ordeal is a series of tests, which you passed in order to prove your dedication to the principles of the Order.
 If you would like specific information on the tests, ask a member of the Ceremonial Team or a Lodge Officer.

 As an Ordeal member, you should be most interested in becoming a Brotherhood member, and completing your membership.

 The Lodge has many things for you as an Arrowman to participate in; the only trick is for you to discover where you want to get involved.
 And if you become active, someday you may even become an officer of Tamegonit Lodge.

 - Follow the links below for more information:

 - Lodge Activities - an overview of OA activities in Tamegonit

 - Ordeal - information on OA Ordeal membership

 - Brotherhood - information on OA Brotherhood membership